 For young and older people alike, it’s valuable to get your dietary vitamins from the food you eat.
 Supplements can fill in the gaps, but check with your doctor before you go over the recommended daily intake.

-No matter your age, the best way to prevent against future and existing memory decline is to eat well and exercise your body as well as your brain, advises Marshall.
-He highly recommends the Mediterranean diet as a good source for all the vitamins your body needs.
+No matter your age, the best way to combat memory decline is to eat well and exercise your body and your brain.
+The Mediterranean diet is a good source of all the vitamins your body needs.